Sulfur cycle: Marine sulfur cycle

+Sulfide produced by sulfate reduction can be oxidized by iron minerals to make iron sulfides and pyrite or used as electron donor or to sulfurize organic matter by microbes.
+Pyrite is formed through two pathways: the polysulfide and the hydrogen sulfide pathway.
+The polysulfide pathway is dominant until the depletion of elemental sulfur since elemental sulfur is necessary in the formation of polysulfides, then the hydrogen sulfide pathway takes over.
+Microbial sulfur oxidation utilizes multiple oxidants because the concentrations of the electron acceptors are depth dependent.
+In the upper sediment layers oxygen and nitrate are the preferred oxidants because of the high energy yield from the reaction, and in the suboxic zones iron and manganese take on the role.
+Sulfide oxidation yields various sulfur intermediates such as elemental sulfur, thiosulfate, sulfite, and sulfate.The sulfur intermediates formed during sulfide oxidation are unique to this process and thus are indicative of sulfide oxidation when found in environmental samples.
+Sulfur isotope fractionation of these intermediates and other sulfur species has been a useful tool in the study of sulfide oxidation.

 The sulfur cycle in marine environments has been well-studied via the tool of sulfur isotope systematics expressed as δ34S.
 The modern global oceans have sulfur storage of 1.3e18 kg, mainly occurring as sulfate with the δ34S value of +21‰.
 The overall input flux is 1.0e11 kg/year with the sulfur isotope composition of ~3‰.
 Riverine sulfate derived from the terrestrial weathering of sulfide minerals (δ34S = +6‰) is the primary input of sulfur to the oceans.
 Other sources are metamorphic and volcanic degassing and hydrothermal activity (δ34S = 0‰), which release reduced sulfur species (such as H2S and S0).
 There are two major outputs of sulfur from the oceans.
 The first sink is the burial of sulfate either as marine evaporites (such as gypsum) or carbonate-associated sulfate (CAS), which accounts for 6e10 kg/year (δ34S = +21‰).
 The second sulfur sink is pyrite burial in shelf sediments or deep seafloor sediments (4e10 kg/year; δ34S = −20‰).
 The total marine sulfur output flux is 1.0e11 kg/year which matches the input fluxes, implying the modern marine sulfur budget is at steady state.
 The residence time of sulfur in modern global oceans is 13,000,000 years.

+Sulfurization of organic matter is a significant sulfur pool, containing 35-80% of the reduced sulfur in marine sediments.
+These organo-sulfur molecules are also desulfurized to release oxidized sulfur species like sulfite and sulfate.
+This desulfurization may allow degradation of the organic matter and thus this process determines if the organic matter is assimilated or buried.
+Sulfurization increases molecular weight and introduces a new moiety to the organic molecule which may inhibit its recognition by catabolic enzymes that degrade organic matter.
+Microbial ability for desulfurization is reflected by the presence of sulfatase genes.